Who is the Pink Pimpernel?

 Is this the final instalment in #thePinkPimpernelmustfall ?

 … and so, will the real Pink Pimpernel please stand up!
-You have, sir [madam?] an awful lot to answer for and answering, sir [madam?], to the public – is an obligatory stipulation on your short list of responsibilities.
-Be a man [woman?] & let’s hear you say MEA CULPA.
+You, sir [madam?] have been called.
+Give account – be a man [woman?] & let’s hear you say MEA CULPA.
 Then fix it!

 As an aside & having given this issue some thought, we find it reprehensible that the many birds abandoned to their fates, in a hostile, contrived environment & caught in a cycle of half-truths, are dismissed as collateral damage for those that aren’t.
 That mocks, at its core, the tenets inherent, by definition, in any self-respecting Biodiversity Management Programme.
 Then again, Kamfers Dam has seemingly never enjoyed the protection of a Biodiversity Management Programme, or even the alleged “Promise” of one.